 The flights are booked, and i’m finally coming home!
-I’ll be back home on the 27th June, arm in arm with C, who’s excited to see Australia for the first time!
-The journey took nearly 14 months.
+The round the world journey took nearly 14 months.
 I passed through 16 countries (including Australia).
 I have been travelling always west and usually north, and the flight home (New York – San Francisco – Auckland – Sydney), will top off the journey with a complete circumnavigation of the globe.

 Now that it’s the end, it seems like no time at all had passed.
 In the beginning I was counting the weeks away from home, then the months, but now it’s just a big blur.